9 Tips for Managing Stress in College

 College is an exciting time full of new opportunities, but with these opportunities comes some stressful times as well.
 Here are some strategies for overcoming college stress.

 Whether you’re nervous about the show you’re going to perform in, the game you're going to play in, or the test you’re going to hand in, small amounts of stress and anxiety have become a normal part of college life.
-According to the American Psychological Association, more than 60% of students reported difficulties handling anxiety and stress.
+According to a recent Gallup poll from March 2023, 66 percent of college students reported experiencing stress, while 51 percent reported feeling worried throughout the day.
 Below are some tips to reduce stress for college students.

 1. Exercise often